Multidimensional polynomial patterns over finite fields: bounds, counting estimates and Gowers norm control: Gowers norms for finite abelian groups

-\end{corollary} It is instructive to compare Corollary \ref{C: concatenation for general groups II} with the relevant results from \cite{TZ16}.
+where $\ueps < \ueps'$ denotes the lexicographic order.
+The result then follows upon enumerating $i_\ueps$ for $\ueps\in\{0,1\}^s$ as $i_1, \ldots, i_{2^s}$ in an appropriate way. \end{proof} It is instructive to compare Corollary \ref{C: concatenation for general groups II} with the relevant results from \cite{TZ16}.
 One difference is in the setup itself: our argument is presented for finite groups while the argument from \cite{TZ16} concerns ergodic seminorms for countable group actions.
-But with a bit of extra work, our argument could likely be extended to ergodic seminorms for at least $\Z$ actions since it only relies on elementary maneuvers such as the Gowers-Cauchy-Schwarz inequality; we however do not need this extension for the purposes of this article.
+But with a bit of extra work, our argument could be extended to ergodic seminorms for $\Z^D$ actions since it only relies on elementary maneuvers such as the Gowers-Cauchy-Schwarz inequality; we however do not need this extension for the purposes of this article.
 Apart from this, the most important difference is that we quantitatively compare two averages of box norms while an analogous comparison in \cite{TZ16} is fully qualitative.
-Moreover, in the norms on the right hand side of \eqref{E: concatenation simplified}, we only sum up subgroups with the same index $j$ whereas results from \cite{TZ16} involve subgroups of the form $H_{ij}+H_{i'j'}$ for various indices $j,j'$.
-Finally, our argument necessitates the introduction of indices $i_\ueps$ for $2^s$ values $\ueps$ on the right hand side of \eqref{E: concatenation simplified} while the arguments in \cite{TZ16} allow to average on the right hand side over only two indices $i, i'$.
+Moreover, in the norms on the right hand side of \eqref{E: concatenation simplified}, we only sum up subgroups with the same index $j$ whereas results from \cite{TZ16} involve subgroups of the form $H_{ji}+H_{j'i'}$ for various indices $j,j'$.
+Finally, our argument necessitates the introduction of $2^s$ indices $i_1, \ldots, i_{2^s}$ while the arguments in \cite{TZ16} allow to average on the right hand side over only two indices $i, i'$.

 We shall use the following iterative consequence of Corollary \ref{C: concatenation for general groups II}, obtained from an iterated application of Corollary \ref{C: concatenation for general groups II}.
-Its advantage is that it allows us to take the directions in the concatenated box norms to be arbitrarily long sums of the original directions rather than just double sums, as is the case in Corollary \ref{C: concatenation for general groups II}. \begin{corollary}[Iterated concatenation of box norms] Let $s, k\in\N$, $G$ be a finite abelian group, $I$ be a finite indexing set and $H_{i1}, \ldots, H_{is}$ be subgroups of $G$ for each $i\in I$.
-There exist natural numbers $w_1, \ldots, w_k=O_{s,k}(1)$ such that for all 1-bounded functions $f:G\to\C$, we have
+Its advantage is that it allows us to take the directions in the concatenated box norms to be arbitrarily long sums of the original directions rather than just double sums, as is the case in Corollary \ref{C: concatenation for general groups II}. \begin{corollary}[Iterated concatenation of box norms] Let $s, k\in\N$, $G$ be a finite abelian group, $I$ be a finite indexing set and $H_{1i}, \ldots, H_{si}$ be subgroups of $G$ for each $i\in I$.
+There exists a natural number $w=O_{s,k}(1)$ such that for all 1-bounded functions $f:G\to\C$, we have